Now this is sea kayaking!

-The cost of the Isle Royale Sea Kayaking Adventure is $1750 per person.
+The cost of the Isle Royale Sea Kayaking Adventure is $2000 per person.
 This trip includes all necessary food, gear, entry fees and transportation to and from the island.
 Guests are responsible for securing their own accommodations in or around Grand Marais the night prior to the trip, as well as the night after returning to Grand Marais, if desired.
 There is a mandatory pre-trip safety and gear meeting on the evening of Tuesday, June 21st.
 For more information, call us at 218-387-3136 send us an email firstname.lastname@example.org.